-SDL has a formal semantics and has thus naturally generated interest in formal verification.
-It is amenable to automatic verification techniques like model checking, by translating the SDL description into an automaton-based representation, which is then exhaustively analyzed by state-space exploration algorithms.
+SDL has a formal semantics and is thus naturally suited to formal verification.
+Automatic verification techniques like model checking can be applied by translating the SDL description into an automatonbased representation, which is then exhaustively analyzed by state-space exploration algorithms.